-132. Why would a company need to estimate the fixed and variable components of a mixed cost?
+133. Why would a company need to estimate the fixed and variable components of a mixed cost?

-Feedback: For many managerial decisions, a company would need to know the fixed and variable parts of its mixed costs.
-For example - if sales are expected to increase by 5%, by how much will the mixed cost increase?
-Managers would need to know the fixed and variable components of the mixed cost to answer this question.
-Analysis of a mixed cost would be needed for budgeting, evaluating performance, deciding whether to expand operations, and other important decisions.
+Mixed costs (semivariable costs) include both fixed and variable components; mixed costs should be broken down into these components for decision-making.
+For example, if sales are expected to increase by 5%, managers will want to be able to estimate the increase in total costs.
+Analysis of mixed costs is required for budgeting, evaluating performance, deciding whether to expand operations, and other important decisions.